award

 • Find out who is running the concert or live event.

-• Gather your evidence: photos, videos, contacts of the people who witnessed the events.
+• Gather your evidence: photos, videos, and contact information for the people who witnessed the events.

 • Keep your ticket to the concert or live event.

-• Keep the receipt or medical documentation of: visits to the emergency room, ambulance services, x-rays, rehabilitation, laboratory tests, any others.
+• Keep the receipt or medical documentation for visits to the emergency room, ambulance services, X-rays, rehabilitation, laboratory tests, and any other services.

 Contact a Concert or Live Event Injury Attorney at Heidari Law Group

-If you are looking for more information about concert/live event injuries or would like a free case evaluation, call us today at Heidari Law Group.
+If you are looking for more information about concert/live event injuries or would like a free case evaluation, call Heidari Law Group today.
 We have a long history of handling cases of this type throughout the U.S. without contingency fees, which means you don’t have to pay any of our attorneys up front until your case is settled or you win a trial.

-The thought of trying to seek compensation after being injured and also disputing liability with an insurance company may seem overwhelming, or even unnecessary, but you deserve to be compensated for the other person’s negligence.
+The prospect of seeking compensation after an injury and disputing liability with an insurance company may seem overwhelming or unnecessary.
+Still, you deserve compensation for the other party’s negligence.
 Call us for a free consultation with a Las Vegas concert or live event injury attorney.

 Heidari Law Group Las Vegas Practice Areas